 - Sign a petition to show your support for this big bold package of democracy reforms here.

-- These bills introduced in the 115th Congress combats conflicts of interest by ending “golden parachute” payouts and the revolving door between Wall Street and Washington.
+- This bill combats conflicts of interest by ending “golden parachute” payouts and the revolving door between Wall Street and Washington.

 “No Labels and the ‘Problem Solvers’ are the Wolves of Wall Street in Sheeps’ Clothing,” by Porter McConnell and Rion Dennis, Inequality.org, December 12, 2018.